aruntemme/iPix-flutterapp/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Give some star if you love this work
+Give ⭐ if you love this work ❤️